- Online advertising is critical for attracting customers and revenues for all sizes of companies.

 In today's hectic and cluttered online environment, you have milliseconds to get consumers to see and comprehend your ads.
 That's why basic and straightforward ads make a bigger impact than clever, visually complex ads.

 Complexity doesn't pay off online: Eye-tracking research shows that people actively try to avoid ads, said Michel Wedel, a leader in eye-tracking data research and a professor at the University of Maryland's Robert H. Smith School of Business.

 "A lot of advertising is being tested over fairly long exposures – several seconds, or even 10 to 20 seconds," Wedel said in a statement.
 "The problem is that ads that do well in that scenario may not do well in short exposures."

-The false-front ads, such as one that used a headshot of a blond woman to sell wheat beer or ads that take the form of news articles, were initially received positively because they appeared logical.
+The false-front ads, such as one that used a headshot of a blond woman to sell wheat beer and ads that take the form of news articles, were initially received positively because they appeared logical.
 However, the longer the participants looked at these ads, the less favorably they viewed them, because viewers had enough time to reorient themselves to the correct interpretation.

 "We find very little justification for false-front ads," Wedel said.
 "People don't like to be duped."

 The study also found that a viewer's familiarity with the brand being advertised didn't affect which type of ads they preferred.

 The research isn't trying to tell advertisers to stop being creative.
 Wedel said there are certain times, such as the Super Bowl, when advertisers can be sure their ads will get full attention.